HaxeFoundation/HaxeManual/md/manual/type-system-generic-type-parameter-construction.md

 }
 ```

 It should be noted that [top-down inference](type-system-top-down-inference.md) is used here to determine the actual type of `T`.
-There are two requirements for this kind of type parameter construction to work.
-The constructed type parameter must be
+There are two requirements for this kind of type parameter construction to work: The constructed type parameter must be

 1. generic and
 2. be explicitly [constrained](type-system-type-parameter-constraints.md) to having a [constructor](types-class-constructor.md).